aru120/what2eat_backend/README.md

 --Adding YELP API key
 <br />
-Create .env file and put the following in the file:
+Create .env file in the root directory and put the following in the file:

 YELP_KEY = "Your API KEY"